anamica08/RestfulWebservices/README.md

 # RestfulWebservices

-Following best practices  to create web services by using Spring boot to create restful webservice along with documentating , Filtering , Versioning and Spring boot actuator
+Following best practices to create restful webservice using Spring Boot along with documentation with swagger , Filtering , Versioning and  using Spring boot actuator